 Stalin as Postmodernist

 Postmodernism is often thought of as an anti-totalitarian movement, especially when "totalitarianism" is understood to describe an ideology that totalizes, that applies its worldview to every facet of human life without exception, and most especially when this worldview is in some way seen as derived from a dogmatic "meta-narrative" that explains and gives meaning to history.
 Thus, the foremost theorist of postmodernism, Jean-François Lyotard, describes postmodernism as a epoch characterized by a skepticism towards over-arching metanarratives, summing it up with the slogan "Let us make war upon totality."
 Postmodern culture emphasizes the incomplete, the fragmentary, the pastiche, the intersectional, the patchwork of contrasting and sometimes incompatible worldviews that co-exist with a certain unavoidable tension.
 Postmodernist politics are characterized by their focus on the local, the micro-level of politics, rather than any pretensions to the global and world-historical.
-But I want to rethink this, to complicate it and problematize it, by pointing out how Stalin, that paradigmatic example of a "totalitarian," might be thought of as postmodern.
+But I want to rethink this, to complicate it and problematize it, by pointing out how Stalin, that paradigmatic example of a "totalitarian," might also be thought of as a postmodern.

 I've remarked before that postmodernism is the cultural logic of detente.
 By this, I do not mean that postmodernism began in the 1960s, perhaps during the presidency of Richard Nixon.
 Far from it.
 After all, in that same earlier essay, I began by mentioning postmodern literary figures such as the Marquis de Sade and Miguel de Cervantes, asserting that postmodernism came before modernism.
 Likewise, detente was not invented in the 1960s - as a geopolitical strategy, it can be traced back far earlier.
 (It is true, nonetheless, that the 1960s were a period in which, paradoxically enough, in the midst of enormous worldwide cultural turmoil, detente became relatively culturally predominant.
 Especially after the terror of the Cuban Missile Crisis, "peace" became the watchword.)

-So I regard Stalin as a postmodernist precisely to the extent that he was a cultural conservative - which I see as the predominant tendency of Stalinism.
-Stalin's postmodernism could be characterized as the self-liquidation of the party as an organ of the international proletariat's ascension to self-rule.
-The early days of the Russian Revolution were characterized, culturally, by a bold and thoroughgoing Futurism: Mayakovsky, Lunacharsky, the Constructivists, the Imaginists, Alexandra Kollentai's experiments with free love and the dissolution of the family, and the rest of the Russian avant-garde, who sought to push everything "off the side of steamship of the modern," rejecting all of traditional culture, rejecting everything from the 19th century and even rejecting Marinetti, desiring to start all of human society over again, creating everything from nothing.
+The early days of the Russian Revolution had been characterized, culturally, by a bold and thoroughgoing Futurism: Mayakovsky, Lunacharsky, the Constructivists, the Imaginists, Alexandra Kollentai's experiments with free love and the dissolution of the family, and the rest of the Russian avant-garde, who sought to push everything "off the side of steamship of the modern," rejecting all of traditional culture, rejecting everything from the 19th century and even rejecting Marinetti, desiring to start all of human society over again, creating everything from nothing.
 They sought even to recreate language itself.

 But by the time of the ascendancy of Stalin, the mood had shifted.
 A new conservatism had engulfed Russia - specifically Russia and not the entire U.S.S.R..
 The traditional family was reasserted, free love was rejected, traditional gender roles returned, avant-garde art fizzled out and then was denounced, replaced with Bolshevik state-sanctioned heroic "Socialist Realism," tight controls were put on culture, literature, and music, including extensive censorship and pervasive surveillance, a climate of extreme nationalism and patriotism became utterly ubiquitous, and by the time of World War II, Stalin was even making a rapprochement with the Russian Orthodox Church.
 (Mussolini had made his peace with the Roman Catholic Church decades earlier; the fascists, too, were postmodernists.)